 Specific requirements

-• an assessment by a Assessor, showing that the refurbishment is a ‘major refurbishment’; and
+• an assessment by an Assessor, showing that the refurbishment is a ‘major refurbishment’; and

 • whether the Assessor has complied with subregulation 9(3A) by disclosing any conflict of interest in relation to the application.